Amanmohane11/Slotify/README.md

-# Appointment Booking and Medical Record Management System
+# Appointment Booking Web App

 ## 📌 Project Overview
 This project is a **full-stack healthcare and salon appointment booking platform** that allows users to conveniently schedule appointments, manage medical records, access lab reports, and track their queue in real-time.
 The system is designed to handle both **hospital and salon appointments** with advanced features for patients, doctors, lab technicians, and service providers.